Skip to main content

 1. Enter card details as normal

-Nothing changes in the first step — they'll type in their card number, expiration date, security code, billing address and zip code.
+Nothing changes in the first step.
+They'll type in their card number, expiration date, security code, billing address and zip code.

 2. The bank may ask to verify the payment